theam/voice-translation-poc/server/ARCHITECTURE.md

 **Key Points**:
 - One pipeline per participant_id
 - Complete isolation from other participants
-- Own provider adapter (can be different type)
+- Own provider instance (can be different type)
-- Own event buses and handlers
+- Own event buses and gateways
 - Independent auto-commit state

 ### 4. Session (`session.py`)